equinor/procosys-completion-api/README.md

 ## Setting up self trusted certificate

-run the following command to add a self trusted certificate for the project in a folder where docker can reach it
+run the following command to add a self trusted certificate for the project in a folder where docker can reach it (the folder we mount)

 ```
 dotnet dev-certs https -ep $env:APPDATA\ASP.NET\Https\Equinor.ProCoSys.Completion.WebApiiiiii.pfx -p <superSecretPassword>